GoudyMT/GoudyMT/README.md

 - 👋 Hi, I’m @GoudyMT
 - 👀 I’m interested in ...
-Learning more about coding.
+AI and ML.
 - 🌱 I’m currently learning ...
-Full Stack, focused on front end development starting soon.
+Data Analysis, focusing on the foundation to further explore into AI and ML.
 - 💞️ I’m looking to collaborate on ...
 Nothing as of now.
 - 📫 How to reach me ... goudymt@gmail.com
 - ⚡ Fun fact: ...